 - Singapore carrot cake (both black and white)

-- Satay
+- Chicken Satay

 Another classmate blitzed the chili ingredients in the blender, whilst I toasted the rice in chicken fat, pandan and other aromatics after which the rice was cooked in the water that had been used to poach the chicken.
-I was rather disappointed to find that we added Maggi chicken seasoning to the stock as all hawkers do, or so I am told.

 One Kind House

-A modern day kampung where you harvest your own food from their garden before coooking and eating together.
-The write-up is a little sparse as I didn't manage to attend the session at One Kind House before COVID hit, although it is something I am very much looking forward to trying!
+The write-up is a little sparse as I have not managed to attend the session at One Kind House due to their minimum booking constraints, although it is something I am very much looking forward to trying!

 Making Nyonya Dumplings with Kim Choo Kueh Chang